 Years of Experience

-When it comes to location, the highest average paycheck ($105K annually) can be spotted in Plymouth, Minn.; Sunnyvale, Calif. (approximately $90K), Los Angeles, Calif. (about $89K), and Minneapolis, Minn. ($89K) are the next top-paying cities.
-Plano, Texas is one of the lowest-paid cities, with earnings averaging $70K.
-St. Jude Medical, Inc. workers in Minnesota earn the most — $90K per year on average.
+When it comes to location, the highest average paycheck (around $105K annually) can be spotted in Plymouth, Minn.; Sunnyvale, Calif. ($90K), Los Angeles, Calif. ($90K), and Minneapolis, Minn. ($89K) are the next top-paying cities.
+On the lower end is Plano, Texas at approximately $71K.
+U.S. pay levels are highest in the state of Minnesota; salaries there average to about $90K per year.

 Certifications and Degrees

-Being a Certified Six Sigma Black Belt certainly has its perks — salaries approach $115K annually and far exceed the paychecks of those without certification.
-On average, salaries rise to about $107K per year for accredited ASQ Certified Quality Engineers.
-Employees who have a Master of Science (MS), Regulatory Science make the most here, hauling in around $115K annually.
+Being an ASQ Certified Quality Engineer certainly has its perks — salaries approach $107K annually and far exceed the paychecks of those without certification.
+On average, salaries rise to around $95K per year for accredited Project Management Professionals.
+It pays to have a Master of Science (MS), Regulatory Science at St. Jude Medical, Inc. — these employees make the most at $115K annually.

 Benefits and Perks